-Yet in creating a competitive online puzzle game about lining up multicoloured, odd shaped shape blocks, the game highlights every individual’s complex relationship with the world around them.
+Yet in creating a competitive online puzzle game about lining up multicoloured, odd-shaped blocks, the game highlights every individual’s complex relationship with the world around them.

-Yet a failure to stack these blocks correctly would lead to an increasingly incongruous and unordered pile of blocks that was increasingly difficult to clear, eventually resulting in a game over once the screen was filled up.
+Yet a failure to stack these blocks correctly would lead to an increasingly incongruous and unordered pile of blocks that were highly difficult to clear, eventually resulting in a game over once the screen was filled up.

 One single space could undermine the player’s whole game.
-Success therefore required increasingly quick thinking and forward planning to ensure all spaces can be filled up.
+Success therefore required increasingly quick thinking and forward planning to ensure they are all filled up.

-Each successful line of blocks cleared would see the player’s score increase, while making each new set of bricks fall with increasing urgency, leading to a sharp rise in difficulty with each new success.
+Each successful line of blocks cleared would see the player’s score increase, while making each new set of bricks fall with increasing speed, leading to a sharp rise in difficulty with every success.

 The addictiveness came from the appeal of the player trying to get that little bit further to beat a personal best score.

 Countless numbers of puzzle games have since followed seeking to replicate and build on the simplicity of Tetris.

 With decades of innovation from a technical and communications standpoint having passed since Tetris sold in the millions as a pack-in title with the Gameboy – we now have Tetris 99.